marisashaalan/198/README.md

 # 198
 I’ve taken Gene Sharp’s 198 Methods and formatted them in a JSON schema that maintains continuity with the 1973 original text.
 I’ve integrated recent updates to the original, including methods informed by recent and developments, like the internet and social media.

 I intend this to be an all-purpose JSON file, supporting the development of video tagging and analysis applications.
-Its goal is to provide a common vocabulary for tagging based on primary source material, find and identify patterns in visually recorded human behavior during moments of social contention.
+Its goal is to provide a common vocabulary for tagging based on primary source material.
 Sources: Consolidated taxonomy consists of two taxonomies cleaned up, combined, and integrated using Grok 3.0 prompts.

 The schema sources: